yaleiyale/obsidian-emo-uploader/docs/configuring-cloudinary.md

 icon: gear
 ---
 ## Cloudinary Confiuration Steps
-1. Log in to Cloudinary and see find your Cloud Name here
+1. Log in to Cloudinary and find your Cloud Name here
 ![Cloudinary Dashboard](assets/cloudinary-dash.png)
 2. Enable Unsigned Uploads
 3. Obtain a Preset Name that allows unsigned uploads.
 This is found under "Settings -> Uploads"